flexion/qpp-design-exercise/README.md

 ## Approach
 ### Our Response
-While there were multiple response options allowed for in this design exercise, ranging from a written narrative to a fully working prototype and everything in between, we chose to build a clickable prototype using the web technologies that the team working on the exercise could deliver the fastest, with the rapid change cycles necessary to support a dynamic user feedback cycle.
+While there were multiple allowed response options for this design exercise, ranging from a written narrative to a fully working prototype and everything in between, we chose to build a clickable prototype using the web technologies that the team working on the exercise could deliver the fastest, supporting the rapid change cycles necessary to incorporate dynamic user feedback.

 Our prototype is written entirely in client-side code: ```HTML```, ```CSS``` and ```JavaScript``` with test data populated using a ```json``` array and storing session data in ```HTML5 Local Storage``` using a ```RESTful API``` call.